ghi-electronics/duelang-website/software/engine/samples/neopixel-matrix.md

 ---

-These samples uses [NeoPixel](../corelib/neopixel.md).
 NeoPixel is an addressable LED that actually contains 3 LEDs, RED, GREEN, and BLUE.
 These three LEDs combine to make just about any color.
-NeoPixel come in many different configurations, from 1 single NeoPixel to panels containing many.
+NeoPixels come in many different configurations, from 1 single NeoPixel to panels containing many.
 DUE allows for up to 256 NeoPixel.
 This is perfect for a 16x16 setup.

 ![NeoPixel Matrix](images/neopixel-16x16.png)

 **Hardware:**
-- Any device supporting DUE-Script
+- Any device supporting DUELink
-- NeoPixel 16x16 Matrix with zig-zag matrix configuration
+- NeoPixel 16x16 Matrix

 **Set-up:**

 - Connecting the panel is easy, we just need to connect three wires POWER, GND, and DATA to control all the LEDs.
-On the back of most NEOPixel panels are 3 sets of cables connected to the panel.
+On the back of most NeoPixel panels are 3 sets of cables connected to the panel.

 ![NeoPixel Wiring](images/neopixel-back.jpg)